CWRU Social Media Policy + Best Practices

 - our tagline (“think beyond the possible”)

 If you come across an inappropriate social media account—or simply one you’re questioning—please notify University Marketing and Communications immediately at firstname.lastname@example.org.
-If necessary, we will then contact the Office of the General Counsel to discuss appropriate next steps.
+If necessary, we then will contact the Office of the General Counsel to discuss appropriate next steps.

-Remember: It’s out there.
+Remember: It’s Out There

 Anything you share on social media is public.
 It can be shared, stored and spread globally.
 Don’t post anything that you would not be comfortable having shared with your colleagues, parents or even strangers.